Direct: (214) 888-3110

 AV-rated by Martindale-Hubbell®

 Kathy Palter is actively involved in community arts and education endeavors.
-She is Vice-President of the Board of Junior Players, a non-profit organization providing free arts programming to under-served K-12 students in North Texas for over 60 years.
-Junior Players was selected as the 2017 Beneficiary of Attorneys Serving the Community.
+In 2017, she became a mentor for Step Up Women's Network, working with female high school students to encourage them to be college-bound and career-focused.
+She is President of the Board of Junior Players, a non-profit organization providing free arts programming to under-served K-12 students in North Texas for over 60 years.

 Kathy also served as 2010-2011 Chair of the Holy Trinity Catholic Church Parish Council where she is an active parishioner, serves on the Stewardship Task Force, taught 6th Grade Sunday School and sings in the sanctuary choir.
 With her husband John Palter, she has been engaged for several years with SVP (Social Venture Partners)/Dallas.